MAPK7

 Mitogen-activated protein kinase 7 also known as MAP kinase 7 is an enzyme that in humans is encoded by the MAPK7 gene.

 Function

 MAPK7 is a member of the MAP kinase family.
 MAP kinases act as an integration point for multiple biochemical signals, and are involved in a wide variety of cellular processes such as proliferation, differentiation, transcription regulation and development.
+MAPK7 is also referred to as ERK5 or BMK (Big MAPK) due to its large size which is around double that of other ERKs.
 This kinase is specifically activated by mitogen-activated protein kinase kinase 5 (MAP2K5/MEK5).
 It is involved in the downstream signaling processes of various receptor molecules including receptor tyrosine kinases, and G protein-coupled receptors.
 In response to extracellular signals, this kinase translocates to the cell nucleus, where it regulates gene expression by phosphorylating, and activating different transcription factors.
 Four alternatively spliced transcript variants of this gene encoding two distinct isoforms have been reported.